rscottjones/maps/README.md

 ## Features

+- **Display anywhere** - Display your map on posts, pages, or even category summaries.
 - **Multiple maps** — Create as many maps as you want, each powered by its own data file.
 - **130+ built-in icons** — Standalone shapes, circle badges, and numbered circles.
 Mix and match on the same map.
 - **Emoji support** — Use any emoji or unicode character as a marker.